June 4, 2020

-Guest Blog by Stacey Wonder.
+Worker benefits during COVID-19, a guest Blog by Stacey Wonder.

-In 2019, employers were more likely to increase offerings in all employee benefits categories than to decrease them.
+In 2019, employers were more likely to increase offerings in all worker benefits categories than to decrease them.
 In fact, no more than 3% of companies decreased employee benefits since 2018.
 However, as you know, everything changed in 2020, as the beginning of the year has been followed by the global COVID-19 pandemic.

 Coronavirus outbreak has led to some major transformations in workplaces.
 Today, as many of us have switched to the work-from-home model, companies have to guide employees with recommended protocols for physical safety and mental health.